AqlaSolutions/AqlaSerializer/README.md

 AqlaSerializer project goal is not to make a Protocol Buffers compatible implementation but instead support all common .NET features.

+It is a free open source project in which you can participiate.

 See also <a href="https://github.com/AqlaSolutions/AqlaSerializer/wiki">wiki</a>.

 See also <a href="https://github.com/AqlaSolutions/AqlaSerializer/blob/master/Licence.txt">License.txt</a>.